paulmillr/noble-curves/README.md

 for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.

+### Memory dumping

+Use low-level languages instead of JS / WASM if your goal is absolute security.

+The library mostly uses Uint8Arrays and bigints.

+- Uint8Arrays have `.fill(0)` which instructs to fill content with zeroes but there are no guarantees in JS
+- bigints are immutable and don't have a method to zeroize their content: a user needs to wait until the next garbage collection cycle
+- hex strings are also immutable: there is no way to zeroize them
+- `await fn()` will write all internal variables to memory.
+With async functions there are no guarantees when the code chunk would be executed.
+Which means attacker can have plenty of time to read data from memory.

+This means some secrets could stay in memory longer than anticipated.
+However, if an attacker can read application memory, it's doomed anyway: there is no way to guarantee anything about zeroizing sensitive data without complex tests-suite which will dump process memory and verify that there is no sensitive data left.
+For JS it means testing all browsers (including mobile).
+And, of course, it will be useless without using the same test-suite in the actual application that consumes the library.

 ### Supply chain security

 - **Commits** are signed with PGP keys, to prevent forgery.
 Make sure to verify commit signatures